 The Board believes that it is senior management's responsibility to speak for the Company.
-With the prior approval of the full Board, individual Board members may, from time to time, meet or otherwise communicate with outside constituencies that are involved with the Company where Board-level involvement is appropriate.
-However, in those instances, it is expected that directors will do so only with the knowledge and involvement of the CEO, and to refrain from making any unauthorized "official statements" for either the Board or the Company.
+With the prior approval of the full Board, individual Board members may, from time to time, meet or otherwise communicate with outside constituencies that are involved with the Company.
+However, in those instances, it is expected that directors will do so only with the knowledge and involvement of senior management, and to refrain from making any unauthorized "official statements" for either the Board or the Company.